Jesse Metcalfe Was Hesitant About Taking On 'Dallas' Remake Role

 Actor Jesse Metcalfe was initially cautious to sign up for a starring role on the new Dallas revamp because he felt the TV industry was already flooded with too many series remakes.

-The former Desperate Housewives star had just filmed another new TV show in Texas when he was approached to join the original cast members of the 1980s soap, Larry Hagman, Patrick Duffy and Linda Gray, for an updated version of the drama.
+The former Desperate Housewives star had just filmed another new TV show in Texas when he was approached to join the original cast members of the 1980s night time soap opera, Larry Hagman, Patrick Duffy and Linda Gray, for an updated version of the drama.